ocramz/xeno/README.md

 A WIP XML parser in pure Haskell.

-hexml is a parser written in C, so that is the baseline we're trying to beat or match roughly.
+The [hexml](https://github.com/ndmitchell/hexml) Haskell library uses an XML parser written in C, so that is the baseline we're trying to beat or match roughly.

 * It currently doesn't return a result.
 * It does not process attributes yet.